Monday, September 10, 2007

 1.Object-oriented paradigm: (OOP) is a programming paradigm that uses "objects" and their interactions to design applications and computer programs.
 It is based on several techniques, including inheritance, modularity, polymorphism, and encapsularity.
 It was not commonly used in mainstream software application development until the early 1990s.
 Many modern programming languages now support OOP.

-2.Functional paradigm
+2.Functional paradigm:

-that treats computation as the evaluation of mathematical functions and avoids state and data.
+is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids state and data.
 It emphasizes the application of functions, in contrast with the imperative programming style that emphasizes changes in state.

 3. Logic paradigm: